 In order to get noticed by search engines, you’ll generally need at least 15-20 posts to begin with.
 You also need to keep adding to that collection over time so that the website’s content doesn’t become stale and old.
 Remember, updating old posts with current information can help boost your SEO as well.

-5. Ensure your website provides a good user experience (UX)
+5. Provide a great user experience (UX)

 Your goal here is to entice and enable your site visitors to spend as much time as possible on your site.
 Having visitors engage with your content as much as possible is critical.